parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 ---

+## Core Features

+- live code
+- pretty formatting
+- ability to add new notes
+- media rich (gifs, videos, etc.)
+- real programming, not a special wrapper

+^ TIM: Core features of interactive documentation environments...

+^ PARIS: Live code, pretty formattting, etc.

+---

 ![inline](images/swift.png)

-^ TIM: We haven't really got time to go through all of these in detail, so we're going to focus the most on the one we have the most experience with.
+^ TIM: We haven't really got time to go through all three environments we mentioned in detail, so we're going to focus the most on the one we have the most experience with.

 ^ PARIS: Playgrounds, which are part of Apple's Swift.